Union Platform Overview

 By default, a client does not receive messages sent to rooms it is not in.
 However, clients can spectate the activity of a room by asking to “observe” it.
 A client observing a room is given all the same updates as the room’s occupants, but does not appear in the room’s occupant list.
 Observation is perfect for creating applications with spectation, such as people watching a game of chess or fans spectating a celebrity chat.

-Rooms are useful on their own, but their true power comes with “room modules”.
+Rooms are useful on their own, but their true power comes with "room modules".
 A room module is a custom server-side script or Java class that adds new functionality to a room.
 For example, a room module might manage the progression of a live questionnaire at a conference.
-Or a module might send an email to a contest coordinator when a user wins a prize.
-Think of modules as the “brains” of a room.
+Or a module might implement the physics in a game of pong.
+Or send an email to a contest coordinator when a user wins a prize.
+Think of modules as the "brains" of a room.

 Attributes

-If “messages” are the “method calls” of a multiuser application, “attributes” are the variables.
+If "messages" are the "method calls" of a multiuser application, "attributes" are the variables.
 Attributes are used to keep track of data and share it among connected clients.
-Attributes can be defined by rooms and by clients.
+Attributes can be defined by rooms, clients, and user accounts.

 Room Attributes